Bathurst Airport

 LIFR

-Bathurst Airport typically experiences VFR conditions 62.3% of the time, though instrument-rated pilots will find IFR weather present approximately 14.6% of observations.
-Prevailing winds are from the W averaging 7.5 knots.
+Bathurst Airport is frequently affected by reduced visibility conditions, with VFR weather only 58.9% of the time and IFR/LIFR conditions occurring in 17.6% of observations.
+Prevailing winds are from the W averaging 7.3 knots.
 Temperature extremes range from -24°C to 31°C, reflecting significant seasonal variation.
-The best months for VFR flying are March, September, October.
+Low visibility conditions (below 3 SM) occur in 5.5% of weather observations.
+The best months for VFR flying are September, October, November.

 Wind Analysis